Akira m & f Japanese

 , from Latin adamas

 , which is of Greek origin meaning "invincible, untamed".

-EVELYN f & m English, German
+Evelyn f & m English, German

-From an English surname which was derived from the given name AVELINE
+From an English surname that was derived from the given name Aveline

 .
 In the 17th century when it was first used as a given name it was more common for boys, but it is now regarded as mainly feminine due to association with the related name Evelina

-HILARY f & m English
+Hilary f & m English

-Medieval English form of HILARIUS
+Medieval English form of Hilarius

 .
 During the Middle Ages it was primarily a masculine name.
 It was revived in Britain at the beginning of the 20th century as a predominantly feminine name.
 In America, this name and the variant Hillary

 seemed to drop in popularity after Hillary Clinton (1947-) became the first lady.